The Most Haunted Places in Cooperstown

 Stay at Inn at Cooperstown

 Complete your tour of the most haunted places in Cooperstown with a stay at The Inn at Cooperstown.
 Though it’s not haunted, our Cooperstown hotel is designated as a historic landmark.
 Notable details and distinct character give our inn a unique charm you will not find anywhere else in Cooperstown.
-We offer spacious accommodations that come with an exceptional level of comfortability and elegance.
+We offer spacious accommodations that come with an exceptional level of comfort and elegance.
 Discover the unique history of our historic village and book your stay at The Inn at Cooperstown!